maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 `AutowireCapableBeanFactory.createBean(Class, int, boolean)` is deprecated now, in favor of the convention-based `createBean(Class)`.
 The latter is also consistently used internally in 6.1 – for example, in `SpringBeanJobFactory` for Quartz and `SpringBeanContainer` for Hibernate.

+Array-to-collection conversion prefers a `List` result rather than a `Set` for a declared target type of `Collection`.

+`ThreadPoolTaskExecutor` and `ThreadPoolTaskScheduler` enter a graceful shutdown phase when the application context starts to close.
+As a consequence, further task submissions are not accepted during stop or destroy callbacks in other components anymore.
+If the latter is necessary, switch the executor/scheduler's `acceptTasksAfterContextClose` flag to `true`.

 When building a native image, the verbose logging about pre-computed fields has been removed by default, and can be restored by passing `-Dspring.native.precompute.log=verbose` as a `native-image` compiler build argument to display related detailed logs.

 ### Data Access

 JPA bootstrapping now fails in case of an incomplete Hibernate Validator setup (e.g. without an EL provider), making such a scenario easier to debug.

+`@TransactionalEventListener` rejects invalid `@Transactional` usage on the same method: only allowed as ´REQUIRES_NEW` or in combination with `@Async`.

 ### Web Applications